AnonymousRand/mc_extreme_difficulty_1.16.1/README.md

 4. Run your server
 5. Join the server in creative mode because every player after the first one that joins gets debuffed for 15 seconds to prevent relog exploits

-# Java 14 setup guide:
+# Java 8 setup guide:

 Follow this guide if the plugin doesn't seem to be doing anything and the server log has an error about mismatched/unsupported Java versions

-1. Go to [AdoptOpenJDK's releases page](https://adoptopenjdk.net/releases.html) and select OpenJDK 14 Hotspot
+1. Go to [Adoptium's release archives](https://adoptium.net/temurin/archive) and select version 8
 2. Scroll down.
-Windows/Mac operating systems have 4 download options while Linux has 2.
-Find your operating system and download the first option which should be labeled as JDK
+Find your operating system and download the "JDK" option under the "Installer" column for your operating system (if you are using Linux, the installation process is different but I trust that you know what you're doing if you're using Linux).
-3. Click on the downloaded file to install the JDK (if you are using Linux, the installation is a bit more complicated but.
-You're using Linux.
-You should know what you're doing.)
+3. Click on the downloaded file and follow the installation steps.
-4. At a certain step during the installation, you will see an option on the left side of the window for "set JAVA_HOME variable".
-Click the icon next to it and select "local drive only" (wording not exact)
+4. At a certain step during the installation, you will see options on the left side of the window for both "set JAVA_HOME variable" and "Add to PATH".
+Click the icon next to both of these and select "local drive only" (wording not exact)   .
     * If you don't see this, take note of which folder the JDK is being installed into, finish the installation and search up a tutorial online for changing Java versions for your operating system
-5. Finish the installation process and you should now be running Java 14
+5. Finish the installation process and you should now be running Java 8.
+If you want to confirm that you are actually running the correct version, open a terminal and type "java -version".

 # Finally done

 This is a plugin made with Spigot NMS and Bukkit API.

-Older commits are linked to my old school account due to an email swap...don't worry, that's also me.
+Older commits are linked to my old school account due to an [email swap](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/troubleshooting-commits/why-are-my-commits-linked-to-the-wrong-user)...don't worry, that's also me.